 Coordinate in house student-athlete physical therapy appointments.

-Assist staff athletic trainers in implementation of formal rehabilitation programs and individual treatments for student-athletes.
+Assign graduate assistant athletic trainers to assist physical therapist in implementation of formal rehabilitation programs and individual treatments for student-athletes.

 7. Sports Medicine Administration